AdaCore/gprconfig_kb/doc/gprbuild_ug/building_with_gprbuild.rst

   running this script should perform the same build as the invocation of gprbuild, with the same sources.

+* :samp:`--no-project`

+  This switch cannot be used if a project file is specified on the command line.

+  When this switch is specified, it indicates to gprbuild that the project files in the current directory should not be considered and that the default project file in <prefix>/share/gpr is to be used.

+  It is usually used with one or several mains specified on the command line.

 * :samp:`--complete-output`

   This switch is not compatible with :samp:`--distributed=`.